bigbadcyborg/TasteBase/README.md

 - As a general user, I want the recipes recommended to me to be filtered to fit the ingredients I have in my pantry.

 ### Recipe Saving
-Users can save existing recipes from the appâ€™s suggestion list or search results for quick access later.
+Users can save existing recipes from the app’s suggestion list or search results for quick access later.

 ***Corresponding Stories***

 - As a general user, I want to save a recipe from the suggestions so that I can easily find it again.

 - As a general user, I want to view my saved recipe list so that I can quickly pick from my personal favorites.